xycabcd/lsfile/README.txt

-English verison - 中文版在后面
+English verison

-lsfile - A light macOS command line folder look up/management tool
+lsfile - A light macOS command line file look up/management tool

 This project is for make look and change files in folders easier.

-Features :
+Extra Features :
-show what's in the folder (Of course) open in Finder copy a path create a symbol link to the path copied run shell without exiting (beta)
+open in Finder
+copy a path
+create a symbol link to the path copied run shell without exiting (beta)

-Please help me add these features if you can: full screen like "less" and "nano"

 depends on:
 "open" command - open in Finder